namanvashishtha/PDF-Translator/README.md

 - **Session Management**: Express-session with PostgreSQL storage
 - **Type Safety**: Drizzle ORM with Zod validation

+### **Python Service Integration**
+The Node.js backend communicates with Python scripts through a dedicated `PythonService` class that:
+- Manages the execution of Python scripts for various PDF operations
+- Handles language detection with specialized algorithms and fallback mechanisms
+- Performs OCR (Optical Character Recognition) for scanned documents
+- Translates text with optimized chunking and intelligent language mapping
+- Implements retry logic and fallback strategies for reliable translation

 ## 🚀 Quick Start

 ### Prerequisites